Python-SIP/sip/sphinx/c_api.rst

         A reference to the object that implements the buffer protocol.

-    .. c:member:: int bi_ndim
+    .. c:member:: SIP_SSIZE_T bi_len

-        The number of dimensions.
+        The length of the buffer in bytes.

     .. c:member:: char \*bi_format